JullierJoaquin/game_rec_system/README.md

 #### [02_EDA:](02_EDA.ipynb) Exploratory data analysis.

-I perform a Exploratory Data Analysis (EDA) to gain deeper insights into the transformed data.
-I reduce the analysis process to the few variables I decide to use in the recomendation system model.
+I perform an Exploratory Data Analysis (EDA) to gain deeper insights into the transformed data.
+I reduce the analysis process to the few variables I decide to use in the recommendation system model.
 EDA helps me identify patterns, outliers, and potential relationships that will inform the recommendation system's design and customization.

 ![EDA.gif](/gallery/EDA/eda_gif.gif)

 #### [03_ML:](03_ML.ipynb) Data preparation and recommendation system implementation.

-Prepare the data for machine learning and developing an Item-to-Item Recommendation System.
-The recommendation system suggests games similar to a given game based on genre similarities, using TF-IDF Vectorization and cosine similarity to create similarity matrices for games with respect to popular, common, and unpopular genres after filtrating the games by score, price, and year.
+Prepare the data for machine learning and develop an Item-to-Item Recommendation System.
+The recommendation system suggests games similar to a given game based on genre similarities, using TF-IDF Vectorization and cosine similarity to create similarity matrices for games with respect to popular, common, and unpopular genres after filtering the games by score, price, and year.

 #### [04_API:](04_API.ipynb) Deployment for the recommendation system and other useful information.

-Using the FastAPI framework this [API](https://pi-ml-ops-iviw.onrender.com/) provides various endpoints to access and retrieve information related to Steam games and user reviews and to the recommendation system trough the following endpoins:
+Using the FastAPI frameworkv this [API](https://pi-ml-ops-iviw.onrender.com/) provides various endpoints to access and retrieve information related to Steam games and user reviews and the recommendation system through the following endpoints:

 [GET /developer/{developer}](https://pi-ml-ops-iviw.onrender.com/developer/Valve): Returns the amount of items and free contet porcentage for a given developer.